krathalan/systemd-sandboxing/README.md

 ## Services

 - bluetooth
+- dictd
 - dovecot
 - fail2ban
 - iwd
 - nginx
 - opendkim
 - opendmarc
+- org.cups.cupsd
 - pkgstats
 - postfix
 - usbguard

+### cupsd
+The cupsd overrides have only been tested with an HP printer on the local network.
+Printers from other manufacturers or printers connected via a different interface (e.g. USB, SAMBA, etc.) may not work.
+Patches accepted.

+### services run as unprivileged user
 Some sandboxing options, like those used for nginx, opendkim, and opendmarc, assume you are running the service as an unprivileged user.
 There is also a `user.conf` file in their directory, in addition to the regular `hardening.conf`.

-The `sshd` override only adds IPAccounting, no sandboxing.

-The `systemd-logind` override only adds the service to the `proc` group, un-breaking the service when `/proc` is mounted with `hidepid=2,gid=proc`.

-The `systemd-networkd` override only adds `apparmor.service` to the `After=` option, so that the service doesn't start before its AppArmor profile is loaded.

 See these links for more information:

 https://wiki.archlinux.org/index.php/Nginx#Running_unprivileged_using_systemd

 https://wiki.archlinux.org/index.php/OpenDKIM#Security

+### other caveats

+The `sshd` override only adds IPAccounting, no sandboxing.

+The `systemd-logind` override only adds the service to the `proc` group, un-breaking the service when `/proc` is mounted with `hidepid=2,gid=proc`.

+The `systemd-networkd` override only adds `apparmor.service` to the `After=` option, so that the service doesn't start before its AppArmor profile is loaded.y